/

 Sales Qualified Lead (a.k.a.
 Prospect)

-At this stage in the CRM process, a salesperson assigned an MQL makes their own determination whether the Lead is qualified from a selling perspective.
+At this stage in the CRM process, a salesperson assigned an MQL determines whether the Lead is qualified from a selling perspective.

 This may involve multiple outreach attempts and one or more conversations to determine BANT (Budget, Authority, Need, Timing).